Brand sentiment analysis is one of the most important metrics you have to keep your eye on.

 When monitoring mentions of your brand, it is important to monitor mentions about key people in the company as well.
 Unfortunately, it often happens that one failed interview with a CEO causes a lot of problems for the company itself.

 That’s why you should keep an eye on the sentiment after big interviews or articles come out, so you can see how people are reacting to them.

 5. Competitive analysis

-Tracking competitors’ brand sentiment is as important as tracking your own.
+Monitoring competitors’ brand sentiment with competitor analysis is as important as monitoring your own.